 “We organise a wide range of activities for everyone to enjoy, the children really love having the chance to spend more time with their friends in the fun atmosphere of kites.”

-There are three comfortable dormitories for girls, and three for boys in our smart, re-designed Boarding House, as well as a common room for hanging out in.
+There are three comfortable dormitories for girls, and three for boys in our smart, re-designed Boarding House, as well as a communal common room.
 The dormitories are organised in friendship groups and our two senior boarders are on hand to help anyone who is new to staying the night at school, to show them the ropes and the routines.
-There are also gap year students who live in and are a great source of support and fun to everyone in Kites.
 Matron is always on hand, in case anyone feels poorly, and manages the nightly miracle of washing and drying all the uniforms ready for the next morning.

 We help and encourage all our boarders to learn to look after themselves and get into the routine of doing simple everyday tasks like making their beds and folding their clothes – this gives them an important sense of independence that will stand them in good stead as they grow up and move on to secondary school.

 The boarders have so much fun playing together – Capture the Flag, Robot Wars, crafts, water fights, tech Lego, swimming, board games and a ‘you choose’ suite of activities to allow the boarders freedom of choice.
 A few times a year we hold special Friday night boarding parties which are always very popular.

 If you are interested in finding out more about boarding in Kites, we hope our Parents’ Guide to Boarding shown below will answer many of your questions, but please do not hesitate to contact us if you would like to discuss boarding in more detail and arrange a tour of the Kites House.
 We look forward to welcoming you and your family to Kites.

 Housemistress : Mrs Susi Blithe